artscoop/django-smileys/README.rst

         'django.contrib.sessions',
         'django.contrib.sites',
         ...
-        'smileys',
+        'emojis',
         ...
     )

-You can also define a path to upload smileys, instead of the default one.

-    SMILEYS_PATH = 'your_path' # defaults to 'smiley' is not set

-Run ``manage.py syncdb``.
-This creates a the table in your database that is necessary for operation.
+Run ``manage.py migrate``.
+This creates the table in your database that is necessary for operation.

 Usage